 The District Prequalification Process is a more complex procedure and will be required of all General Contractors (A and B) and all M/E/P Subcontractors (C-4, C-7, C-10, C-16, C-20, C-34, C-38, C-42, C-43, and C-46) for project totals in excess of $1 million.

-To apply for Prequalification at Berryessa USD please visit our website at:
+To apply for Prequalification at Berryessa USD please visit the Contractor Prequalification Page

 Surety Bonds are required for projects $25,000 or more.